 Transitional and short term housing programs.

-Homeless shelters are a form of assistance program that provides individuals or families a temporary place to stay.
+Homeless shelters are a form of emergency assistance program that provides individuals, women, families, or men a temporary place to stay.
 There is normally no cost to use a center and a location will sometimes allow a homeless person to stay for a couple weeks, but some are only for overnight stays.
-The housing is often a dormitory-style center that unfortunately does not allow a significant amount of privacy.
+The free often overnight housing is often a dormitory-style center that unfortunately does not allow a significant amount of privacy.
 Individuals will also receive meals, basic needs such as clothing, and personal hygiene items.
 On occasion a shelter may be full, or maybe the non-profit has extra funding.
 In these cases motel vouchers may be passed out to pay for a night or so of lodging.

-Whether you turn to an emergency shelter or transitional housing program near you, social workers and staff from a non-profit will almost always offer advocacy.
+Whether you turn to an emergency shelter or free transitional housing program near you, social workers and staff from a non-profit will almost always offer advocacy and case management.
 That is the name of a service that offers support measures to people facing eviction or the currently homeless.
 Staff work with the government and other groups on the need for shelter, transitional and permanent housing, basic human rights, and even food and medical care.

 The specifics and details on each program can vary considerably.
 While a shelter is usually used for a night or two, a transitional housing program can often provide assistance for 90 days or more.
-In some instances a non-profit may provide support for up to two years.
+In some instances a non-profit may provide support for up to two years, in particular for women fleeing domestic violence, asylum seekers or veterans.
 The supportive and case management services that are provided by the organization at the same time can run for the same period of time.

 The transitional housing services are usually available in apartment style facilities.
 Families may even receive their own unit to live in.
+Or there will be separate rooms or units for males, females or their children.
+Substance abuse homes will often have shared rooms but that can vary.
 Short-term homeless shelters will often have a more open floor plan and not as much privacy.
 Both resources may be provided at no cost to the family or individual that is enrolled.